-Also, consider the overall construction and design of the unit in your examination.
-It also has to endure other environmental factors just from driving place to place.
+Also, consider the overall construction and design of the unit.
+It also has to endure other environmental factors just from driving place to place, like being waterproof for when it rains.
 And you want it to handle the occasional ding.

 How easy the backup camera works is another vital consideration for relying on its accuracy over the long haul.
 After all, there’s a valid reason that the National Highway Traffic Safety Administration made them mandatory safety equipment on all new vehicles.

-I consider night vision a must-have feature for the best RV backup camera.
+I consider infrared night vision a must-have feature for any decent RV camera.
 Backing a rig into a camping spot is one thing during the day but a whole different ballgame when it’s dark.
 Then, you have other hazards to worry about like wildlife.